openmultiplayer/web/docs/scripting/functions/PlayerGangZoneGetColour.md

 Color of player gangzone.

 0: Failed to execute the function.
-The player gangzone is not showned for the player.
+The player gangzone is not shown for the player.

 ## Related Functions